pagopa/rtd-ms-transaction-filter/README.md

 Services hosted through Azure will require a subscription key, this can be configured using the property __rest-client.hpan.api.key__.

+If generating a keystore from the a .pfx file, use the following command to produce a JKS file:

+> keytool -importkeystore -srckeystore <PFX_FILE> -srcstoretype pkcs12 -destkeystore <JKS_FILE> -deststoretype JKS

+To include the [Microsoft Certificate](https://cacert.omniroot.com/bc2025.crt) in the JKS trustore:

+> keytool -import -trustcacerts -file bc2025.crt -alias microsoft-server -keystore <TRUSTSTORE_FILE> -storepass <password>

 Explanations on how to use the java keytool commands are in the [official guidelines](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html).